 An evaluation of 3D GPS displacements determined for the period October 21, 2009 – April 13, 2010 to the Wei et al (2011) GPS solution determined just spanning the earthquake indicates an uplift that is slightly larger for the six month GPS solution, compared to the coseismic only GPS solution suggesting a regional uplift pattern that persists beyond the earthquake.
 A similar pattern of uplift is observed in the postseismic GPS solution but is more confined to the southern Imperial Valley.
 If the uplift were observed only for the event then it is possible that liquefaction caused local uplift of the GPS monuments (Sasaki and Tamura, 2004).

 Webb and Kedar (written communication) calculated time dependent strain for southern California and the results show substantial dilatation across the Imperial Valley in the region between the Salton Sea and the Mexican border, which grows more pronounced before the El Mayor-Cucapah earthquake.
 A ring of compression surrounds the Imperial Valley during this time period.
 More dilation is observed co-seismically with compression at the edges, suggesting a regional dome of uplift associated with the earthquake similar to the elliptical pattern observed in the interferograms.
-Holocene eruptions at the south end of the Salton Sea as recent at 16,000 years ago suggest that magma in the region is at a shallow depth (Goldstein and Flexser, 1984).
+Holocene eruptions at the south end of the Salton Sea as recent at 16,000 years ago and hydrothermal activity suggest that magma in the region is at a shallow depth (Goldstein and Flexser, 1984).
 Other studies indicate a magma chamber at 5 km depth with magma that can be as shallow as 1.5 km (Robinson et al, 1976).
 Robinson et al (1976) suggest that this region is a leaky transform fault.

 The co-seismic interferogram on line 26501 includes the timespan April 12–13, 2010, whereas line 26505 does not.
 A two lobed pattern of deformation is observed in the April 12–13, 2010 timeframe (Figure 2B, suggesting that rapid postseismic motions occurred in the weeks following the event.
 This two lobed pattern continues for the April 13 – July 1, 2010 timeframe (Figure 2C) and is suggested in the July 1 – December 1, 2010 interferogram (Figure 2D).
 Two conjugate zones of shear are observed during this longer postseismic time period.